 This hollowing out of the labour market has led to a new class of insecure people.
 Guy Standing called this group the ‘precariat’.
 He suggested this was a ‘dangerous class’ because its sense of anger and loss leads to a revenge psychology in which they blame people even weaker than themselves such as migrants and minorities.
 Feeling powerless makes them susceptible to the siren calls of political extremism whose dramatic rise can be traced to underlying economic conditions.

-A huge task
+Transforming markets: a huge task

 The world now faces a comprehensive mess, covering the environment, society and politics.
 The damage all appears to be self-inflicted, and to have a common root in our allowing markets to have free rein over the past 40 years.